anav5704/Learning-Next-13/README.md

 ## Getting started

 First fork and clone the repo.
-First run ```npm install``` to download all the dependencies.
+Then, run ```npm install``` to download all the dependencies.
 Now, set up your environmental variables.
 Make a ```.env``` file in the root of your project with the following variables:

 ```
 GOOGLE_ID